 Jonathan has performed on tour and recorded with artists such as Todd Agnew, Skillet, Kari Jobe, Big Daddy Weave, Sister Hazel, Newsong, and Mac Powell of Third Day.
 Currently, you can catch Jonathan on tour with the band Rend Collective.

-Last but not least, the people that helps send Jonathan off and welcomes him home from the wild world of touring are his wife, Bethany and his twin daughters Lydia and Penelope who are beacons of hope and joy for him.
+Last but not least, the people that help send Jonathan off and welcome him home from the wild world of touring are his wife, Bethany and his twin daughters Lydia and Penelope who, to him, are beacons of hope and joy.